kunalm2345/garnish-save-smoke/post.md

 Middle paragraph about the rollout.

 Closing thoughts to wrap up.
+Sharpened by the live editor.